Interview to hire sales representative

 1. Determine Specific Competencies for the Role

 There are some overarching competencies needed in a sales role, but they aren’t necessarily tied to someone’s personality.
-We often think of a salesperson as gregarious, high-energy, quick to act, etc. These traits can be helpful, but they shouldn’t be a requirement for every sales role because that’s not what every sales role needs.
+We often think of a salesperson as gregarious, high-energy, quick to act, etc. These traits can be helpful, but they shouldn’t be required for every sales role because that’s not what every sales position needs.

-When you first start looking at candidates, you should know the competencies that are most relevant for this specific role.
+When you first start evaluating candidates, you should know the competencies that are most relevant for this specific role.
 Some candidates may dazzle you, but for them to succeed in the long run, maybe they need to be more data-oriented than people-oriented.

 Of course, they’ll still need empathy and the ability to build relationships, but perhaps their strategic thinking skills are what will be most beneficial in customer interactions.

-Look at the tasks and interactions your current salespeople have on a regular basis to determine the most important qualifications of a new hire.
+Look at the tasks and interactions your current salespeople handle on a regular basis to determine what makes a new hire successful.

 Learn more about using soft skills training to boost sales growth in our free ebook: